Can You Cancel a Timeshare?

 Step 3.
 Deliver the Cancellation Notice

-Once you’ve written the cancellation notice, you want to put some thought into how you deliver it.
+Once you’ve written the cancellation notice, consider how you’ll deliver it.
 Don’t just assume you can just mail off the letter, and it cancels your contract.

-Your state may specify a certain way that the cancellation notice must be delivered.
-Or the timeshare contract may outline instructions for how you can cancel your agreement.
+Your state may specify how the cancellation notice must be delivered.
+Or the timeshare contract may outline instructions for canceling your agreement.

-Check to see if you need to deliver the notice in person or if you need to send it through certified mail.
+Check whether you need to deliver the notice in person or send it via certified mail.
 If you fail to follow these guidelines, then your timeshare cancellation may not stick.

 Step 4.
 Identify if Fraud Occurred